Ranking in Google’s results is easier said than done.

 You can do everything right, but if you don’t have social signals, the website that does will beat you.

-Maybe you write and publish a blog post every now again.
+Maybe you write and publish a blog post every now and then.

-Maybe you record and publish a video sometimes as well.
+Maybe you record and publish a video when the mood strikes.

-Sadly, “every now and again” and “sometimes” isn’t enough to claim your spot in the rankings.
+Sadly, “every now and then” and “when the mood strikes” aren’t enough to claim your spot in the rankings.

 Frankly, the more content you create, the better.
 So long as the quality of that content doesn’t lack.